 In a nutshell, enquiry-led learning provokes learners with key questions too big to answer in one go, but not so conceptually large that they cannot understand.
 The purpose is to guide learners through a scaffolded process, answering the big question with a piece of writing for example, performance or animation.
 As cognitive development, emotional literacy and language immersion underpin the Curious-city approach, as well as purposeful links to mastery-led learning principles, we recognise children's awareness of the world develops as they mature and that this has a significant impact on their ability to learn.
 Our job is to help learners make sense of the world, not just expose them to it.

 More than the National Curriculum

 Lessons may also feel different in our setting from the norm.
 Think of a child’s time in school as a continuum of experiences rather than a set of lessons.
 Sometimes experiences are short, sharp and immersive, other times they are light-touch events over a longer period of time.
 This is exactly what a curious, knowledge-engaged curriculum should be.
 The usual Author (literacy) and Mathematicians (numeracy) teaching sequences continue, enhanced by locally rich and relevant experiences through the inclusion of significant people, places and stories by weaving in faith, community and culture into enquiries.
-National Curriculum subject objectives from Science, History, Geography, Art & Design, Design and Technology, Music are woven throughout enquiries as seen on the Whole School Enquiry Overview.
-Some subjects (renamed using the States of Being) are taught discreetly, such as Foreign Languages, Physical Education, Religious Education (Discovery RE) PSHE and SMSC (Jigsaw).
-Where possible links are made, but more often than not, they are stand alone experiences.
+National Curriculum subject objectives from Science, History, Geography, Art & Design, Design and Technology, to Music are woven throughout enquiries as seen on the Whole School Enquiry Overview.
+Some subjects (renamed using the States of Being) are taught discreetly, such as Foreign Languages, Physical Education, Religious Education (Discovery RE) PSHE and SMSC (Jigsaw), where possible links are made, but more often than not, they are stand-alone experiences.